How to spot the right marketing agency for you

 January 25, 2023

-How to spot the right marketing agency for you
+How to choose the right B2B technology marketing agency

 The point is, when you’re a kid with the only lemonade stand in town, it’s okay to learn as you go or "fake it till you make it."
 Some inevitable percentage of people will turn around and come back.

-Not so much when you’re marketing products and services in the ultra-competitive business world.
-You face a lot of pressure to get everything right the first time, from the message and imagery to the placement.
-We all know nothing is a guaranteed win in the non-exact-science that is the creative and marketing realm, but making the best bet on success is one reason it’s essential to work with the right creative agency.
+When you’re marketing products and services in the ultra-competitive business world, you face a lot of pressure to get everything right the first time, from the message and imagery to the placement.
+We all know nothing is a guaranteed win in the inexact science that is B2B tech marketing, but making your best bet is why it’s essential to work with the right creative agency.

-In this blog, we look at some of the characteristics you should look for in a partner the next time you need some creative work done.
+Look for these characteristics in a marketing partner the next time you need some creative work done.

-Before you even start comparing creative marketing agencies, make sure you’re fishing in the right pond.
+Before you even start comparing creative B2B marketing agencies, make sure you’re fishing in the right pond.
 Give priority to agencies experienced with the audiences you sell to or the industry you serve.
-Some experience will transcend, or can be universal, but specialization may be a big benefit.
+Some experience can be universal, but specialization may be a big benefit.

-If you sell products directly to consumers, you’ll want an agency that specializes in B2C marketing.
-However, if you sell mainly to businesses (partners and distributors), understand that that requires a considerably different skill set than selling to consumers, so focus on agencies that specialize in B2B marketing.
+When you sell mainly to businesses (partners and distributors), that requires a considerably different skill set than selling to consumers, so focus on agencies that specialize in B2B marketing.

 With that distinction made, let’s get down to brass tacks.

-Regardless of which industry you’re in, there will come a time when you need something created very quickly, be it a last-minute video promo for social media or a reminder email before a big trade show.
+Regardless of your industry, there will come a time when you need something created very quickly, be it a last-minute video promo for social media or a reminder email before a big trade show.
 At times like this, you need an agency that knows your voice, tone, messaging, and branding well enough to turn out high-quality assets without a lot of hand-holding.

 Creative environments can be chaotic, so it’s important to find an agency that has all their ducks in a row, with well-defined processes.
 But how can you know?
 Here are some reasonable expectations you’re allowed to have as a client.